mtlynch/mtlynch.io/_posts/2018-10-05-good-developers-bad-tests.md

 # Go crazy with long test names

-Good developers write function names that are concise.
-If you had to name a function in production code using one of the two following options, which would you choose?
+Good developers write concise function names.
+For example, which of the following two function names do you prefer?

 * `userExistsAndTheirAccountIsInGoodStandingWithAllBillsPaid`
 * `isAccountActive`

-For most developers, the extra precision of the first option isn't worth the burden of a typing a 57-character name on every invocation, so they'd choose the latter option (except for Java developers, for whom both names are offensively terse).
+The first is more precise, but the burden of typing a 57-character name on every invocation outweighs the benefit of extra precision for most developers (except for Java developers, for whom both names are offensively terse).

-Circumstances are different for test functions.
-Developers never write *calls* to test functions, so that consideration is gone.
+For test functions, there's a key factor that changes the equation: nobody writes *calls* to test functions.
 A developer only has to type out a test name once: in the function signature.
 Given this, brevity matters, but it matters much less than for other functions.

-In addition, precision matters much more for function names in test code.
+In addition, precise function names have higher value in test code.
 Whenever a test breaks, the test name is the first thing you see, so it should convey as much information as possible.

-Suppose you have a production class that looks like this:
+For example, imagine modifying this production class:

 ```c++
 class Tokenizer {